-Prerequisite: A grade of C or better in PTAC 2420 or Instructor approval
+Prerequisite/Corequisite: A grade of C or better in PTAC 2438 or coenrollment in PTAC 2438 (Offered only in spring semester)

 Instruction in the different types of troubleshooting techniques, procedures, and methods used to solve process problems.
 Topics include application of data collection and analysis, cause-effect relationships, and reasoning.